-Importing a car from the UK has always seemed attractive as there is a much bigger choice than in Ireland, prices are very competitive, and anyone could travel freely to make their purchase.
+Importing a car or other vehicle from the UK has always seemed attractive as there is a much bigger choice than in Ireland, prices are very competitive, and anyone could travel freely to make their purchase.
 The currency exchange rate can also be favourable to Irish buyers.

 But importing a car for the UK has become more complicated in 2021 post Brexit.
 Before January 1st, this year if a car was bought in the UK and imported to the Republic of Ireland only Vehicle Registration Tax (VRT) needed to be paid.
 Now that same car could be subject to import duties, VAT and VRT.

 Contact Custran to get your import customs paperwork completed.

 The UK secured a zero-tariff agreement with the EU at the end of last year for all goods of Great Britain “country of origin”.

 According to Revenue the following vehicles imported from Great Britain will have tariffs applied as they will not qualify as UK origin under the rules of origin: